melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 Docs: https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file

-## Docker containers not running as root-user
+### Docker containers not running as root-user

-When you are leveraging the Dockerfile, you are able to create a new user and set this user as the default, copying the data with the correct permissions:
+When you are leveraging the `Dockerfile`, you are able to create a **new** user and then switch to this new user by using the `USER` option.
+If you want to have write access to the files, you can copy the files via `--chown=` flag as well.
+Here is an example:

 ```Dockerfile
 RUN useradd -ms /bin/bash worker